getify/native-promise-only/README.md

 p instanceof Promise; // true
 ```

-However, these promise instances don't inherit (delegate to) a *meaningful* `Promise.prototype` object for their methods.
-That is:
+However, these promise instances don't inherit (delegate to) a *meaningful* `Promise.prototype` object for their methods (there is one, it's just mostly empty).

+Consider:

 ```js
 var p = new Promise(..);